Webmaster's page

 e.g. <a href="http://www.saame.com.au">South Australian Association for Media Education</a>

-But if you're adding a link into a webpage, supply the address and name as the page instructs.
-Some pages will extract the description from the site, itself.
+If you're typing a link into a service, supply the address and name as that service instructs.
+Some services will extract the description from the site, itself.

 Website purpose